 Penalties Vary Greatly

-The penalties for fraud vary greatly based on what specifically occurred.
-Those cases involving large quantities of money or that may have resulted in someone being hurt through the reckless performance of unnecessary medical services or prescriptions will carry much more serious sentences.
+The penalties for health care fraud, including all forms of Medicare and Medi-Cal fraud, vary greatly based on what specifically occurred, which is why it is always advisable to speak with your defense lawyer regarding the specific penalties you could end up facing.
+Fraud cases involving large quantities of money or that may have resulted in someone being hurt through the reckless performance of unnecessary medical services or prescriptions will carry much more serious sentences.
 Those responsible will generally be forced to pay back those they defrauded as well.

 It also depends on who is being charged.
-An organization cannot face prison or jail sentences, but can be fined heavily and lose its ability to to participate in federal and state healthcare programs.
+An organization cannot face prison or jail sentences, but will face massive monetary penalties and lose its ability to to participate in federal and state healthcare programs.
 Individuals can be incarcerated and doctors, nurses and pharmacists may lose their professional licenses so they can no longer work in the medical or pharmaceutical industry.

-If you have any questions about these charges or believe you may be under investigation, please call top medical fraud defense attorney Peter M. Liss.
+If you have any questions about these charges or believe you may be under investigation, please call top Medicaid and Medicare fraud criminal defense attorney Peter M. Liss.
 Those in North County can schedule an free consultation at his Vista office by calling (760) 643-4050, while those in San Diego can arrange an appointment at his Carmel Valley office by calling (858) 486-3024.

 Image by Bru-nO